 ●"Whirl sign" – rotation of small bowel mesentery, suggesting a twist or a volvulus

 Identifying the transition point between dilated and nondilated bowel, although not required to make the diagnosis of obstruction, may establish the site and cause of small bowel obstruction .
 Reconstruction in multiple planes allows the tortuous small bowel to be followed in the search for a transition point, which may be a sharply defined point, as with band adhesions, or a longer segment, as seen with matted adhesions or radiation enteritis.
-However, the location of obstruction as identified on CT only correlates with the intraoperative locations in about 60 to 70 percent of patients [56,57].
-In addition, the presence of a transition point on abdominal CT does not appear to accurately predict the need for immediate or delayed operative intervention, and thus should not be used as a major initial criterion influencing a decision to operate [14,56].
+However, the location of obstruction as identified on CT only correlates with the intraoperative locations in approximately 60 to 70 percent of patients [58,59].
+In addition, the presence of a transition point on abdominal CT does not appear to accurately predict the need for immediate or delayed operative intervention and thus should not be used as a major initial criterion influencing a decision to operate [14,58,60].
+(See "Overview of management of mechanical small bowel obstruction in adults", section on 'Indications for surgical exploration'.)

 Complete obstruction and closed-loop obstruction — The history should determine whether the patient is continuing to pass any gas or stool from the rectum.
 Cessation of passage of stool or flatus indicates a complete obstruction, which is more likely to be associated with complications (ischemia, necrosis, perforation).
 However, it is important to remember that passage of flatus or feces can continue for 12 to 24 hours after the onset of symptoms as the more distal bowel decompresses.
 The absence of air or fluid in the distal small bowel or colon on plain abdominal radiographs or CT scan supports a diagnosis of complete obstruction.